 While the average timeline to process Dominica citizenship is about three months, it can take anywhere from 2-4 months for most nationalities to obtain full citizenship.
 As always, there are unique cases where it may take longer.

-The Citizenship Act also waives any residence requirements for qualified investors, making it possible for interested individuals to obtain Dominican citizenship without ever residing in the country.
+If starting a business is not your cup of tea and you’re looking for something simpler and faster, Dominica’s Citizenship Act does waive any residence requirements for qualified investors, making it possible for interested individuals to obtain Dominican citizenship without ever residing in the country.

 The Price Dilemma

-Back in 2015, Dominica received visa-free access to the Schengen area and became one of only two real passports for sale at the time that had access to the EU.
+Back in 2015, Dominica received visa-free access to the Schengen area and became one of only two real passports for sale at the time that had access to the European Union (EU).

 With that added value, Dominica decided to raise their price for the first time from $100,000 for a single applicant to $175,000, effective August 2016.

-However, several other Caribbean countries decided to join the economic citizenship club circa 2016 and Dominica eventually walked back their price to the original $100,000 before they even reached August of 2016.
+However, several other Caribbean countries decided to join the economic citizenship club circa 2016 and Dominica eventually walked back their price to the original $100,000.

 Fast forward to 2017, and the increased competition among the Caribbean citizenship by investment programs, combined with a few devastating hurricane seasons, ignited a price war.

 With five programs now available in the region, these countries’ governments decided to lower their prices for both the donation and real estate options to attract investors to their shores, and not that of their neighbors.

 Personally, we doubt that the prices will go below the $100,000 floor.
 Two countries are currently at this price-point, including Dominica, but do not take it as a justification to sit around and wait.